Interlake-Saints/the-late-and-great/_posts/1978-10-01-james-stanley-stevenson.md

   - /assets/class-of-1970/james-s-stevenson-1.png
 gender: male
 ---
-Jim died after a motorcycle accident near Redmond in October of 1978.
+At Interlake, Jim was the captain of the undefeated Kingco champion golf team.
+He died after a motorcycle accident near Redmond in October of 1978.